erde-lang/erde-lang.github.io/src/docs/reference-lua.md

 ## Logic Constructs

 All logic constructs in Lua (`do`, `if...else`, `for`, `while`, `repeat...until`) are the same in Erde, with the exception of using braces instead of `end`.
+Erde additionally adds a `continue` statement and `try...catch` construct.

 ### do